 China Electric Car Sales

-In Q1 2023 China led the market with 4.269 million electric vehicles sold.
+In 2025 China led the market with over 11 million electric vehicles sold.

-In fact, the share of domestic EV sales almost reached 20%.
+In fact, the share of EV sales reached 37% of all cars sold in China.

 Chinese government EV initiatives are focusing on the development of small and affordable electric vehicle models, which have gained significant popularity in the country.
 Priced below $10,000, these vehicles cater to a wider audience due to their affordability.